-When done effectively, design and layout can reinforce your branding efforts, modernize your space, reduce stress, help your clients feel more comfortable and reduce the risk of spreading COVID-19.
-Some veterinary hospitals report that by renovating their practice and incorporating new technologies have led to as much as a 20% increase in revenue.
+When done effectively, design and layout can reinforce your branding efforts, modernize your space, reduce stress, and help your clients feel more comfortable.
+Some veterinary hospitals report that renovating their practice and incorporating new technologies have led to as much as a 20% increase in revenue.
 Good veterinary practice design is more than just a ‘nice feature’ but a core factor in your ability to manage your veterinary clinic and generate the best results for your business.

 Although the color you choose to paint the walls of your veterinary clinic walls won’t directly affect how effective you are as a veterinary surgeon, it can make a surprising difference to your business as a whole.

 Get it right and you can help both owners and pets feel much less stressed, improve productivity, stamp your branding throughout the space, and provide a warm welcome to your customers.
 It’s also a very quick and affordable way to refresh the space.

 When it comes to choosing which colors to use, don’t feel like you have to stick to muted neutrals.
 Using bright, vibrant colors can be a great way to create a bold, modern look and add character to the space.
 As DVM360 advises, “…for most projects, a color scheme that’s well-coordinated and unified matters more than anything else.”

 If you already have brand colors, use these, or look for shades that coordinate well.
 However, do bear in mind the widespread industry ‘warning’ regarding veterinary practice color schemes– avoid using minty green.